4 Reasons Why Medical Equipment Goes Missing And How RTLS Can Help

 Second, every piece of hospital equipment needs to receive maintenance at least once per year, more often when considering recalls, software updates and critical service items.
 For misplaced medical devices, a mandated manufacturer provided software update may be missed and the device fails to meet current standards.
 In each case, misplaced medical equipment has a cost in terms of resource availability and efficiency – which makes an indirect impact on a hospital’s bottom line.

 A factor in misplaced hospital equipment is deliberate equipment hoarding.
 When hospital staff lacks confidence in the availability of clean equipment when its needed, the temptation is to stash pieces of equipment in or near their stations to ensure they have one available at all times.
 An effective RTLS system returns their confidence to asset availability and instantly pinpoints a piece of equipment to it’s exact location should it be unavailable.

 Why Should Healthcare Facilities Choose an RTLS solution?

 There are many companies that can provide asset tracking for hospitals to prevent lost and misplaced equipment – but, too often, the high costs and significant operational disruptions caused by lengthy and challenging deployments make moving forward with installation unpalatable.

 With RTLS from Cognosos, you can get enterprise-wide asset tracking up and running in weeks, without disruption to clinical operations or needing to install infrastructure in patient rooms.

-Our A.I.-infused location technology has an ultra-lightweight footprint, meaning it’s quick to implement with lower up-front costs while still providing room-level accuracy.
+Our A.I.-powered real-time location technology has an ultra-lightweight footprint, meaning it’s quick to implement with lower up-front costs while still providing room-level accuracy.

-The result: better patient care, less wasted time for staff, and – most importantly – significant return on investment.
+The result: patient satisfaction, less wasted time for staff, and – most importantly – a significant return on investment.